 Here are a couple of things you should do when selling a home with foundation issues:

-- If you decide to repair foundation problems, make sure the contractor has a licence and is certified.
+- If you decide to repair foundation problems, make sure the contractor has a good reputation.
+Ask for references.

 - Keep copies of all documents related to inspections and details of foundation repairs.
 Lending institutions will require them from the buyer.
 They are also important in the mortgage process.